Giulia Crostarosa: The founding of the Redemptoristines

-Her first recorded vision of Jesus Christ was on 25 April 1725 when she was still a novice, in which she saw for the first time what would soon become the congregation she would establish.
+Her first recorded vision of Jesus Christ was on 25 April 1725 when she was still a novice, seeing him "...in a wonderfully pure light... with an inexpressible jubilation of love...
+In a great and very clear light I saw him write with his finger in my heart with his blood."
+The vision showed her for the first time the congregation of nuns she was to found, whose mission would be to remind the world of what Jesus had done, and revealed to her a particular rule of life that the nuns were to follow.
 Crostarosa wrote down the rule and showed it to Falcoia, the director of the convent.
+Falcoia, like the other superiors and priests who would become involved, had to consider whether this revelation seemed genuinely divine or was the product of delusions.
 He submitted the new Rule to a number of theologians, who approved of it, and said it might be adopted in the convent of Scala, provided the community would accept it.
-However, the mother superior objected and Falcoia's general superior of the "Pius Workers", forbade any change of rule and removed Falcoia from all communication with the convent.
-In October, 1730, Falcoia was consecrated Bishop of Castellamare, and free, subject to the approval of the Bishop of Scala, to act with regard to the convent as he thought best.
+However, the mother superior objected, so Falcoia's general superior forbade any change of rule and removed Falcoia from all communication with the convent.
+Crostarosa had support from some of her fellow nuns during this time, but she also faced punitive measures from superiors, such as being forbidden from taking communion for a few weeks, being exiled to the convent's attic, or having to eat meals sitting on the floor with a rope around her neck.